-When the Newmans offer you to stay in their country home on the Lake of Glenville, North Carolina, you don’t debate.
-You postpone your flight back home and stay a few days extra.
-Even if you’ve already spent ten days with your favorite aunt in her charming cabin, somewhere in Black Mountain.
-I can’t tell you where precisely, because I promised to keep it to myself – your relatives cherish their solitude.
+When the Newmans offer you to stay in their country home on the Lake of Glenville, you don’t think about it and hesitate.
+You postpone your flight back home, and you stay three more days North Carolina.
+Even if you’ve already spent ten days with your favorite aunt and uncle in their charming and cozy cabin, somewhere in Black Mountain.
+I can’t tell you where precisely, because I promised them to keep it to myself.

 - Indian street food restaurant at Chai Pani in Asheville with the impeccable decor